yyumna/climatechange_ai/events/neurips2020.md

 Yoshua Bengio (Mila) <br>
 \* Denotes co-lead organizers

+## Webinar: What are we looking for?

+Thinking about submitting a paper or proposal?
+Considering applying as a mentee or mentor?
+If you have questions about any part of the workshop, we encourage you to attend our webinar on Wednesday, 8/19, or Thursday, 8/20 (more information to come).

+During the webinar, we will discuss what sort of submissions we are looking for and the idea behind the mentorship program, as well as fielding questions from the community.
+The webinar will be recorded and posted here for future reference.

 ## Frequently Asked Questions

 **Q:** How can I keep up to date on this kind of stuff?<br>